 Social & Philosophical Foundations of Education ED150 3 cr.

-This course provides a study of the philosophical, historical,
+This course provides a study of the philosophical, historical, sociological, ethical,

-sociological, ethical, and political bases of the N-12 American
+and political bases of the N-12 American educational system.
+It includes a comprehensive

-and schools can work with students and families to provide a
+can work with students and families to provide a meaningful and equitable education.

-populations, school funding, high-stakes testing, school desegregation
+Topics include diversity in student populations, school funding, high-stakes testing,

-and re-segregation, technology, standardized tests, and learning
+school desegregation and re-segregation, technology, standardized tests, and learning

 standards.
-The history of the American educational system is discussed
+The history of the American educational system is discussed in relation

-in relation to current issues and topics in education, teaching, and
+to current issues and topics in education, teaching, and learning.
+A 15-hour observation

-learning.
-A 15-hour observation in a general education classroom must
+in a general education classroom must be completed.

 Introduction to Early Childhood Education ED201 3 cr.

-This course aids in understanding and providing for the needs and
+This course aids in understanding and providing for the needs and education of young

-education of young children in care/educational settings.
-Methods and
+children in care/educational settings.
+Methods and materials used to plan, implement,

-experiences that consider the inter-relatedness of physical, social/emotional, and
+and assess integrated learning experiences that consider the inter-relatedness of

-cognitive development are explored.
-The importance of
+physical, social/emotional, and cognitive development are explored.
+The importance

-and demonstrate a respect for diversity of backgrounds is emphasized.
+a respect for diversity of backgrounds is emphasized.
+This course includes a minimum

-This course includes a minimum of eight hours of observation in
+of eight hours of observation in a preschool classroom.

 Child Development ED205 3 cr.

-This course examines children’s physical, social, emotional, language,
+This course examines children’s physical, social, emotional, language, and cognitive

-understanding of significant child behaviors, the role of parenting and
+and research, the recognition and understanding of significant child behaviors, the

-culture, the role of the teacher, influence of peers, and play.
-Students
+role of parenting and culture, the role of the teacher, influence of peers, and play.

-observing both infants/toddlers and preschool children.
+both infants/toddlers and preschool children.

 Early Childhood Methods & Materials ED203 3 cr.